Inedo/inedo-docs/Content/proget/feeds/helm/howto-helm-publish.md

 ![](/resources/docs/proget-helm-newfeed-internal.png){height="" width="50%"}

 You will then see several options.
-These relate to ProGet's SCA features, useful for third party packages.
-As we will be using our own internal packages, we will leave these boxes unchecked, and select "Set Feed Features".
+These relate to ProGet's SCA features, useful for third party charts.
+As we will be using our own internal charts, we will leave these boxes unchecked, and select "Set Feed Features".
 You will then be redirected to your new `internal-helm` feed, currently empty.

 ![](/resources/docs/proget-helm-internal-empty.png){height="" width="50%"}